cnap-tech/.github/profile/README.md

 [![landing page](./home.png)](https://cnap.tech)

 We're building the future of cloud-native application platforms.
 Since our inception, we've been working tirelessly to create a unified ecosystem for developers, providers, and users of cloud-native apps.
 Our mission?
-To simplify the installation, management, and monetization of cloud-native applications while providing a secure and user-friendly environment for all stakeholders.
+To simplify the installation, management, and monetization of cloud-native applications while providing a secure and user-friendly environment for all roles and cross-team sharing organizations.

 ### 🚀 An interconnected cloud-native community